Favourites

 (1937, Lyons)

-Lyons was the United Press correspondent in Moscow during 1928-34.
-Having secured his job via impeccable leftist credentials (eg. he had published a book on the martyrdom of Sancco & Vanzetti), it is fascinating to watch the scales fall from his eyes as he relates one grim Soviet anecdote after another.
+Lyons was the United Press correspondent in Moscow during 1928–34.
+Having secured his job via impeccable leftist credentials (eg. he wrote a book on the martyrdom of Sancco & Vanzetti), it is fascinating to watch the scales fall from his eyes as he relates one grim Soviet anecdote after another.
 The book also features rare eyewitness accounts of the era and an even rarer interview with Stalin, making it a unique reference about the NEP, early show-trials or first five-year-plan.
-For a full impact, it should be read alongside An American Engineer in Stalin's Russia: The Memoirs of Zara Witkin: 1932-1934
+For a full impact it should be read alongside An American Engineer in Stalin's Russia: The Memoirs of Zara Witkin: 1932-1934, a friend of Lyons who was in Moscow at the same time, and who chronicles his heroic (but futile) battles with Stalinist bureaucracy

 Best Short Stories of Ring Lardner